Anne Ward (suffragist): Third National Convention of WCTU New Zealand

 At the third national WCTU convention in Dunedin on 22 February 1888, the minutes reported that Anne Ward had established a Free Kindergarten in Auckland which provided dinner and had a creche for infants of working mothers.
 The school was not supported by the Auckland Board of Education, but relied on private contributions to support the renovating of the building (the City Council had donated the use of the former Free Public Library on High Street), providing care, medical checks and feeding of nearly 1000 children under five years of age from June 1887 to 1899 after Anne Ward's death.

 Judge Ward was appointed Acting Judge in the Supreme Court in Auckland and Invercargill in the spring of 1887, so they moved to Auckland where she immediately began participating in temperance and church activities.
 However, she was listed in the WCTU report as national Superintendent of Kindergartens with the address of Park Terrace, Christchurch.
 She resigned from this superintendency in 1889.

 Fourth National Convention of WCTU New Zealand

 During the 1889 convention of the WCTU NZ, President Catherine Fulton referred to Anne Ward living in Auckland.
 Just a few weeks prior, Judge Ward had resigned as the Acting Supreme Court Judge since he had not been appointed the permanent appointment.
 He and his wife moved back to Christchurch where they lived at 98 Park Terrace during the 1890s.

-At a WCTU meeting in a town 20 kilometers north of Christchurch, Kate Sheppard spoke on the franchise in the Kaiapoi Wesleyan Schoolroom on 1 October 1890.
+At a WCTU meeting in a town 20 kilometres north of Christchurch, Kate Sheppard spoke on the franchise in the Kaiapoi Wesleyan Schoolroom on 1 October 1890.
 Anne Ward was then appointed Superintendent of Franchise at Kaiapoi, "and it was resolved that the candidates for the parliamentary elections be asked to express their views on women's franchise."